transfar-hackers/mpa/README.md

 4 execute: nodemon ./index.js --> this starts up express.js web-server to serve the ./dist directory

-5 execute browser, navigate to http://localhost:3000/index/index.html
+5 use web browser, navigate to http://localhost:3000/index/index.html

 # project structure conventions
 1 resources are grouped by pages using directories